I have been told, many many times, that I am a “planner”.

-Along the same lines of the Christmas cards, I try and make out some lunch notes for my son (only one in school full day) ahead of time.
+Along the same lines of the Christmas cards, I try and make out some lunch notes for my sons (only two in school full day) ahead of time.
 When more children are in school, this will benefit me even more.
-I use the quiet time at night to jot a quick note to him and have it at the ready when I am packing his lunch, I’m advance.
+I use the quiet time at night to jot a quick note to him and have it at the ready when I am packing his lunch, in advance.
 When I am making his lunch, it is too chaotic for me to think and take time to write a note.
 These notes may be as simple as telling him how much he is loved, a joke, or even a teachable moment.

 KID TREAT BAGS/TEACHER GIFTS

 If there is one thing that I pick to do early, it is treat bags and gifts.
 After I accumulate the items needed for the presents, I have the kids help me put them together and set them aside.
 If it is not perishable, they can sit and wait till they are needed.
 These are not “time-sensitive” items that can be crossed off the list.